 - Whenever the captain mentions The Mission, it's with dramatic emphasis on those two words and everyone assumes a dramatic fists-on-hips pose, looking up and to the right into the distance.

-- Shaggy Dog Story: The second movie.
-The crew discovers that they have reach the end of the universe and that there is no habitable planets for the humans, yet in their discoveries, they found a time rift who leads to a past version of Earth (in 2007).
+- "Shaggy Dog" Story: The second movie.
+The crew discovers that they have reached the end of the universe and that there is no habitable planets for the humans, yet in their discoveries, they found a time rift who leads to a past version of Earth (in 2007).
 Charles Patenaude sends a message to the earthlings only for it to become an Internet Meme.
 So not only they failed to find a planet for the humans but the process will repeat itself in an other timeline.